-Profound impact is delivered in a number of ways.
-Mine, came in the form of a movie.
-How wonderful it is to have film today; to have the ability to join in and bear witness to such emotion, such beauty, and such horror.
+Profound impact is delivered in many ways.
+Mine came in the form of a movie.
+How beautiful it is to have film today; to have the ability to join in and bear witness to such emotion, such beauty, and such horror.
 What a privilege it is to sit comfortably in a theatre or home and take these images and stories in.
 There is a power in seeing and hearing.
 I found myself thinking this as I sat and watched the story of Selma unfold on the screen before me.

-Watching this movie was a tremendous sensory experience and there were times when I felt like the weight of the film would crush me.
-But I sat and I watched and I took it all in- every sight, every sound, every word, every facial expression, and every interaction.
+Watching this movie was a tremendous sensory experience, and there were times when I felt like the weight of the film would crush me.
+But I sat, and I watched, and I took it all in- every sight, sound, word, facial expression, and interaction.
 The emotion was raw and palpable.
-The story was wretched and beautiful; and both the wretched and beautiful fought to overcome the other.
-In less than two hours I bore witness to the humanity of a man, the grace and elegance of a woman, and the bravery and determination of countless men, women and children in the face of unparalleled evil.
+The story was wretched and beautiful, and both the wretched and beautiful fought to overcome the other.
+In less than two hours I bore witness to the humanity of a man, the grace and elegance of a woman, and the bravery and determination of countless men, women, and children in the face of unparalleled evil.

 It is time to shatter the silence.